-An assured shorthold tenancy (also known as an AST) is the most common type of tenancy and entitles a landlord to reposess control of their property immediately after the initial agreed period with the tenant, which is usually for minimum of six months.
+An assured shorthold tenancy (also known as an AST) is the most common type of tenancy and entitles a landlord to repossess control of their property immediately after the initial agreed period with the tenant, which is usually for a minimum of six months.

 Most new tenancies are automatically this type, so if you’re looking to let out your property or have recently let it out, it’s likely that your tenants either have or will have an assured shorthold tenancy.

 If you have an assured shorthold tenancy, you and your tenants should also have an assured shorthold tenancy agreement, also known as an AST agreement or an AST contract.
 Here we look at what an assured shorthold tenancy is and what an assured shorthold tenancy agreement should look like.

 Your tenancy will likely be an assured shorthold tenancy if:

 Crucially, it can’t be an assured shorthold tenancy if: